-On top of that, SPAGs make it easy to see what search terms are being attracted by individual products.
+On top of that, SPAGs make it easy to see what specific products attract search terms.

 Benefits of SPAGs

-First, it’s important to note that Google Shopping campaigns don’t provide control at the keyword level in the same way that Google does on other platforms.
+Google Shopping ad campaigns don’t provide control at the keyword level.
+Not the same way that Google does on other platforms.

-Further, the search terms you pay for are determined by the quality of data in your product feed.
-You may even be surprised by the search terms some of your products bring in.
+The search terms you pay for are determined by the quality of data in your product feed.
+You might be surprised by the search terms your products bring in.

-You might even discover some opportunities to improve your product titles or other elements in your campaign.
+You might discover opportunities to improve your product titles or other elements in your campaign.

 If you sell 1-100 products, SPAGs will provide significant clarity on your product performance without getting too unwieldy.

-If you sell hundreds of products, however, or manage over a thousand SKUs, the logistics of creating and maintaining SPAGs can sound like a nightmare.
+But if you sell hundreds of products, or manage over a thousand SKUs, creating and maintaining SPAGs can become a logistical nightmare.

-And creating SPAGs can make that a lot easier for you.
+Creating SPAGs makes that a lot easier for you.